roman-milk/roman-milk.github.io/from-loving-wife-to-slut.md

+===

- ****** From Loving Wife to Slut Ch.
-03 ****** byJust_Plain_Bob© The blackmail affair with Jerry and Scott had continued twice a week until the first of September.
+The blackmail affair with Jerry and Scott had continued twice a week until the first of September.
 Classes started at the local college and her meetings with the boys went from twice a week to once a week on Wednesday.
 She was surprised to find that she missed her twice weekly bouts with the two lusty young studs.
 No, that's not true she thought, what she missed is what she did with them.
 She missed the anal sex.

  She had never had anal sex before meeting Jake.
 Gary had tried to talk her into it several times, but she had always refused.
 Jake didn't try to talk her into it, he just took it.
 She had hollered, screamed and squealed like a pig when he did it, but she had loved it and one of the first things she had taught Jerry and Scott was the joy of anal sex and she missed it.
 She couldn't get it from her husband even though she very much wanted to let him have her ass.
 She had turned him down too many times for her to be able to go to him and ask for it now.
 It might make him wonder why now and making him wonder might get him to thinking thoughts she would rather he not have.